hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 **Weight**: 298 grams / 10.5 oz.

-Patagonia is another popular outdoor brand and delivers a super light down jacket which comes with 2 zipped hands warmer pockets, one zippered chest pocket and elastic-bound cuffs and hem.
+Patagonia is another popular outdoor brand and delivers a super light down jacket which comes with two zipped hands warmer pockets, one zippered chest pocket and elastic-bound cuffs and hem.

 Moreover, the jacket adjusts to your movements.
 There is also a storm flap on the front zipper to keep the warm air inside the jacket.
 There is also a carabiner clip-in loop on the jacket.